-Introducing the red dragon flower, also known as Huernia schneideriana.
-The Huernia genus is native to southern Africa and is a part of the Apocynaceae family, which includes other Huernia varieties like Huernia thuretii and Huernia procumbens.
+Introducing the red dragon flower, known as Huernia schneideriana.
+This red dragon is also known as Ceropegia 'Red Dragon Flower'.
 The species name "schneideriana" is in honor of Gustav Schneider, a German botanist who made significant contributions to the study of succulent plants.

 The flowers of Huernia schneideriana are bell-shaped; they are truly a sight to behold during the fall.
 These red dragon flowers are usually small in size, measuring around 1 to 2 inches in diameter.
 With a deep purple-black center, their exterior is brownish-red, while their interior is velvety reddish-black.
 The bell-shaped flowers have a charming and exotic appearance, making them a beautiful addition to any succulent collection.

-Huernia schneideriana, once considered a natural hybrid of Huernia verekeri and Huernia aspera, is now recognized as a legitimate species native to Tanzania by some authorities.
+Huernia schneideriana is a part of the Apocynaceae family, and was once considered a natural hybrid of Huernia verekeri and Huernia aspera, but some authorities now recognized it as a legitimate species native to Tanzania.
+There are also other popular Huernia varieties like Huernia thuretii and Huernia procumbens.

 Watering Needs